 Rosemary co-founded Circle Financial Group, a multi-family office-oriented towards the financial needs of women, sits on the Advisory Board of the Yale Center for Business and the Environment and Chairs the Board of the Livingston Ripley Waterfowl Conservancy.
 She is also a member of the Economic Club of New York.
 Ms. Ripley received both her BA, cum laude, and MBA at Yale University.
 In addition to working with creative entrepreneurs, Rosemary is passionate about biodiversity, advancing opportunities for women, riding and spending time with her husband and four children.

 Shay Murphy is a Partner at N*GEN Partners, LLC.
 He is involved with the sourcing, evaluation, and monitoring of N*GEN’s potential and current investments in sustainable food and energy efficiency businesses.
 Shay sits on the Board of Encycle and is an observer at Native Foods and BrightFarms.

 Prior to attending business school, Shay worked at DG Energy Partners, a solar energy finance-consulting firm.
 He focused on project development and valuation.
 He previously worked for five years at Citigroup in the fixed income capital markets division where he provided debt restructuring and refinancing solutions for clients ranging from distressed

 Shay holds an MBA from NYU Stern School of Business and a B.A. in Philosophy from Columbia University where he played varsity football.

-Robert Gordillo is in charge of all administrative duties at N*GEN. He graduated from San Francisco State University and worked as Finance and Operations Manager of Flamingo New York, a subsidiary of Omnicom Group.
-When not at N*GEN, he likes to spend time outside or with his family and dogs.
+Andrea Campisi is in charge of all administrative duties at N*GEN. She graduated from Hofstra University and worked as an Operations Manager at a wholesale e-commerce startup.
+When not at N*GEN, she likes to spend time working out or exploring the city with her dog.